HelfenKannJeder/come2help/README.md

 3. Import it to a IDE (e.g. IntelliJ) of your choice (or use vim).

-4. Add a local mysql user and database, the default data can be found in application.properties.
+4. Add a local mysql user and database, the default data can be found in src/main/resources/application.yml.
 Do not use this authentication data for production use.

 5. First build a jar file, this can be done with:
 <pre>mvn package</pre>